digger3d/gpt3-cli-rust/README.md

     <PROMPT>  The prompt to use for GPT-3

     Options:
-    -m, --model <MODEL>  Name of the model to use.
-Defaults to "text-davinci-003" [default: text-davinci-003] -k, --key <KEY>      The API key to use.
-Optional if you set it already in the config file -s, --store          Store the API key passed as an argument in the config file -v, --verbose        Enable verbose mode
+    -m, --model <MODEL>              Name of the model to use [default: text-davinci-003] -k, --key <KEY>                  The API key to use.
+Optional if you set it already in the config file -s, --store                      Store the API key passed as an argument in the config file -x, --max-tokens <MAX_TOKENS>    Max number of tokens to return [default: 256] -t, --temperature <TEMPERATURE>  Temperature to use [default: 0.7] -v, --verbose                    Enable verbose mode
     -h, --help                       Print help information
     -V, --version                    Print version information